Best Bank Accounts in Switzerland of February 2026

 • Debit card (Maestro or V PAY)

-• Online and mobile banking access
+• Online and mobile banking

-• Domestic bank transfers (often free or low-cost)
+• Domestic transfers (usually free or cheap)

-• Direct debit setup for recurring bills
+• Direct debit for bills

-• Account statements and transaction history
+• Account statements and history

 Savings accounts